 Party system

-There are a range of civil associations that cover a broad spectrum of interests, including the environment, education, health care and development.
-These civil associations, which must obtain approval from the Ministry of Social Development, exist alongside more familial, tribal and clan networks.
-These informal channels are usually perceived as better positioned to mediate between society and the state and to articulate societal interests in the political sphere.
+Civil associations, which must obtain approval from the Ministry of Social Development, exist alongside more familial, tribal and clan networks.
+These informal channels are usually seen as better positioned to mediate between society and the state and to articulate societal interests in the political sphere.
+The regime’s strategy has been to co-opt the most powerful societal elites – religious leaders, tribal and ethnic figures and business leaders – into the system of state patronage networks.

-While the sustained suppression of dissenting voices aims to undermine the development of an independent civil society, a “youthful and agile citizen journalism” (Carnegie Endowment, 2021) has emerged, utilizing online platforms to inform criticism of policies and official narratives and mobilize collective actions.
+While the sustained suppression of dissenting voices aims to undermine the development of an independent civil society, a “youthful and agile citizen journalism” (Carnegie Endowment, 2021) has emerged, using online platforms to inform criticism of policies and official narratives and mobilize collective actions.
 This development has facilitated the accretion of social interests.

 Interest groups